BabsBBG/project-gatekeeper/README.md

 ### Separation of Duties

-HLX-PIM-Approvers consists of Jurrien Timber and Kai Havertz — Corporate staff, not IT Admins.
+HLX-PIM-Approvers consists of Jurrien Timber and Kai Havertz, Corporate staff, not IT Admins.
 They cannot approve their own requests because they have none to approve.

 ![PIM approvers group](Phase%203/phase3-task4-pim-approvers-group.png)
 ![Global Admin approvers configured](Phase%203/phase3-task4-globaladmin-approvers.png)